-Appendices A-1 through A-6 show the lease inclusion amounts that you may need to report if you leased a car (other than a truck or van, or an electric car) for 30 days or more.
+Appendices A-1 through A-5 show the lease inclusion amounts that you may need to report if you leased a car (other than a truck or van, or an electric car) for 30 days or more.
 The tables are numbered.
-Appendices B-1 through B-3 show the lease inclusion amounts that you may need to report if you leased a truck or van.

-Appendices C-1 through C-6 show the lease inclusion amounts that you may need to report if you leased an electric car.
+Appendices B-1 through B-5 show the lease inclusion amounts that you may need to report if you leased a truck or van.